irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 While limited membership is permitted, it is in no way encouraged or required.
 Research Group Chairs must enforce the membership policy of their group in a fair and transparent manner, providing clear rationale for their decisions.
-Concerns about administration of the membership policy for a research group may be raised with the IRTF Chair.
+Participants with concerns about administration of the membership policy for a research group, or who wish to appeal a membership decision, should raise their concern with the IRTF Chair.

 In exceptional cases, advice from legal counsel may be to restrict an individual from using IRTF systems and/or from participating in IRTF